Football in Sierra Leone: National competition

 The Sierra Leone National Premier League is the top football league in Sierra Leone, with 14 teams.
 At the completion of each season, the two worst teams are relegated to the second tier, and their places taken by promoted teams.
 East End Lions and Mighty Blackpool are the two biggest and most successful football clubs, but Kallon F.C. is also improving, winning the Premier League in 2006.

 The Sierra Leone FA Cup is the national knockout competition.
 It was established in 1967.

 Sierra Leonean teams, as well as those of other African countries, have to compete with European football, especially the English Premier League, for the hearts of fans.
-The country is home to one of the largest Manchester City supporters club outside of the UK.
+The country is home to one of the largest Manchester City supporters clubs outside of the UK.
 In 2009 and 2010, fans and supporters of Manchester City raised funds to send a second-hand bus to Sierra Leone to provide transport for away games.